OpenXAI: Towards a Transparent Evaluation of Model Explanations: Overview of Framework

 \hide{

 } \looseness=-1 \xhdr{3) Evaluation Metrics} \name provides implementations and ready-to-use APIs for a set of twenty-two quantitative metrics proposed by prior research to evaluate the faithfulness, stability, and fairness of explanation methods. \name is the first XAI benchmark to consider all the three aforementioned aspects of explanation reliability.
-More specifically, we include eight different metrics to measure explanation faithfulness (both with and without ground truth explanations)~\cite{krishna2022disagreement,petsiuk2018rise}, three different metrics to measure stability~\cite{agarwal2022rethinking}, and eleven different metrics to measure group-based disparities (unfairness)~\cite{dai2022fairness} in the values of the aforementioned faithfulness and stability metrics.
-The metrics that we choose are drawn from the latest works in explainable AI literature.
+More specifically, we include eight different metrics to measure explanation faithfulness (both with and without ground truth explanations)~\cite{krishna2022disagreement,petsiuk2018rise}, and three different metrics to measure stability~\cite{agarwal2022rethinking}.
 Below, we briefly describe these metrics.
 Detailed descriptions of all the metrics along with notation and equations are included in the Appendix.

 a) \emph{Ground-truth Faithfulness}: ~\citet{krishna2022disagreement} recently proposed six evaluation metrics to capture the similarity between the top-K or a select set of features of any two feature attribution-based explanations.
 We leverage these metrics to capture the similarity between the explanations output by state-of-the-art methods and the ground-truth explanations constructed using our synthetic data generation process.
 These metrics and their definitions are given as follows: i) Feature Agreement (FA) which computes the fraction of top-K features that are common between a given post hoc explanation and the corresponding ground truth explanation, ii) Rank Agreement (RA) metric which measures the fraction of top-K features that are not only common between a given post hoc explanation and the corresponding ground truth explanation, but also have the same position in the respective rank orders, iii) Sign Agreement (SA) metric which computes the fraction of top-K features that are not only common between a given post hoc explanation and the corresponding ground truth explanation, but also share the same sign (direction of contribution) in both the explanations, iv) Signed Rank Agreement (SRA) metric which computes the fraction of top-K features that are not only common between a given post hoc explanation and the corresponding ground truth explanation, but also share the same feature attribution sign (direction of contribution) and position (rank) in both the explanations, v) Rank Correlation (RC) metric which computes Spearman’s rank correlation coefficient to measure the agreement between feature rankings provided by a given post hoc explanation and the corresponding ground truth explanation, and vi) Pairwise Rank Agreement (PRA) metric which captures if the relative ordering of every pair of features is the same for a given post hoc explanation as well as the corresponding ground-truth explanation.